thuya-cms/thuya-cms.github.io/docs/basics/content-management/content-field-definition.md

 Request: `DELETE <host>/content-field-definition/name/<content field definition name>`

-Will delete an existing content field definition by name.
+It will delete an existing content field definition by name.